List of foreign electoral interventions: 2010 election (by France)

+Transnistria

+2011 election (by Russia)

+Russia launched an investigation against long-time leader Igor Smirnov and the state media started a negative campaign against him.
+Chief of the Presidential Administration of Russia Sergey Naryshkin openly urged him to not seek another term.
+The ruling party United Russia endorsed Anatoliy Kaminski of the Obnovlenie which is also regarded to be part of the establishment.
+In the end, another candidate Yevgeny Shevchuk won.

+Turkey

+2023 election (by Russia)

+Kemal Kılıçdaroğlu accused Russia of foreign electoral intervention following an alleged sex tape of Muharrem İnce published a day before he dropped out of the race.

 Ukraine

 2004 election (by Russia)

 The Russian government publicly attempted to influence the 2004 Ukrainian presidential election.
 Russian President Vladimir Putin gave public support for candidate Viktor Yanukovych and made public visits to Ukraine on his behalf.
 According to Kempe and Solonenko, "The overall interest of the Russian elite was to keep Ukraine as a reliable neighbor and partner."
 This was accomplished by channeling Russian funding and expertise directly into the campaign of Yanukovych or the government of Ukraine, in an effort described as "nakedly partisan".
 Meanwhile, the U.S., Canada, Poland and Slovakia gave money to build political parties in Ukraine.

 2014 election (by Russia)

 Pro-Russian hackers launched a series of cyberattacks over several days to disrupt the May 2014 Ukrainian presidential election, releasing hacked emails, attempting to alter vote tallies, and delaying the final result with distributed denial-of-service attacks.
 Malware that would have displayed a graphic declaring far-right candidate Dmytro Yarosh the electoral winner was removed from Ukraine's Central Election Commission less than an hour before polls closed.
 Despite this, Channel One Russia "reported that Mr. Yarosh had won and broadcast the fake graphic, citing the election commission's website, even though it had never appeared there."
 According to Peter Ordeshook: "These faked results were geared for a specific audience in order to feed the Russian narrative that has claimed from the start that ultra-nationalists and Nazis were behind the revolution in Ukraine."